chain4travel/camino-docs/docs/faq/glossary.md

-Application Service Bot (ASB) is a program that runs on [Camino Messenger Server](#camino-messenger-server) and validates the messenger fee cheques, mutes bots that do not adhere to the rules, like issueing invalid or bounced cheques.
+Application Service Bot (ASB) is a program that runs on [Camino Messenger Server](#camino-messenger-server) and validates the messenger fee cheques, mutes bots that do not adhere to the rules, like issuing invalid or bounced cheques.

 ## Blockchain